Transportation Communications International Union

-Renaming itself
+Change of name

 The union was founded in 1899 by 33 railroad clerks meeting in Sedalia, Missouri, who formed an organization named the "Order of Railroad Clerks of America".
 The organization renamed itself the "Brotherhood of Railway Clerks", in line with other railway "brotherhoods" of the time.
 With that name, it took part in the Illinois Central shopmen's strike of 1911.

 In 1919, it renamed itself the "Brotherhood of Railway and Steamship Clerks, Freight Handlers, Express and Station Employes" to reflect its broadened jurisdiction.
 From 1928 to 1963, George McGregor Harrison served as its Grand President.
 In 1967, it changed names again to the "Brotherhood of Railway, Airline, Steamship Clerks, Freight Handlers, Express and Station Employes", commonly known as BRAC.
 Finally, in 1987, after absorbing members from a half dozen other unions that merged with BRAC, the organization adopted its current name.

-Its merger partners
+Merger partners

 The Order of Railroad Telegraphers was founded in June 1886 at Cedar Rapids, Iowa.
 In 1965, the ORT changed its name to the Transportation Communications Employees Union.
 It merged with BRAC in 1969.

 The Railway Patrolmen's International Union represented rail police officers on a number of railroads.
 RPIU merged with BRAC in 1969 and is now incorporated in its Allied Services Division.

 The United Transport Services Employees union was founded in 1937 as the International Brotherhood of Red Caps, representing baggage handlers at railroad stations.
 A largely African-American union, it was founded with the support of the Brotherhood of Sleeping Car Porters.
 It changed its name to UTSE in 1940 and joined the Congress of Industrial Organizations in 1942.
 The Red Cap and Sky Cap members of UTSE merged with BRAC in 1972 and are also part of its Allied Services Division.

 The Brotherhood of Sleeping Car Porters became a part of BRAC in 1978.
 Founded in 1925 by A. Philip Randolph, the Porters organized for twelve years—largely in secret and in the hostile racial climate of those years—before winning a collective bargaining agreement with the anti-union Pullman Company.
 BSCP members, including Edgar Nixon, played a significant role in the Civil Rights Movement in the decades that followed.
 When the Porters merged with BRAC, they formed the Sleeping Car Porters System Division.
 Today, these and other on-board Amtrak workers are represented by System Division 250.

 The American Railway Supervisors Association, later renamed the American Railway and Airway Supervisors Association, was founded on November 14, 1934, by a group of supervisors on the Chicago and North Western Railway.
 ARASA merged with BRAC in 1980 and continues as a separate Supervisors' Division, operating under its own by-laws, within TCU.

 The Western Railway Supervisors Association was founded by a group of Southern Pacific yardmasters who originally organized in 1938, then after joining and splitting from several other yardmasters unions, merged with BRAC in 1983.
 Its members now constitute System Board 555 and, like other groups within the union, operate under their own by-laws.